By the end of this section, you will be able to:

 The sociocultural perspective looks at you, your behaviors, and your symptoms in the context of your culture and background.
 For example, José is an 18-year-old Hispanic male from a traditional family.
 José comes to treatment because of depression.
 During the intake session, he reveals that he is gay and is nervous about telling his family.
 He also discloses that he is concerned because his religious background has taught him that being gay is wrong.
 How does his religious and cultural background affect him?
 How might his cultural background affect how his family reacts if José were to tell them he is gay?

-As our society becomes increasingly multiethnic and multiracial, mental health professionals must develop cultural competence (Figure 16.20), which means they must understand and address issues of race, culture, and ethnicity.
+Mental health professionals must develop cultural competence (Figure 16.20), which means they must understand and address issues of race, culture, and ethnicity.
 They must also develop strategies to effectively address the needs of various populations for which Eurocentric therapies have limited application (Sue, 2004).
 For example, a counselor whose treatment focuses on individual decision making may be ineffective at helping a Chinese client with a collectivist approach to problem solving (Sue, 2004).

 Multicultural counseling and therapy aims to offer both a helping role and process that uses modalities and defines goals consistent with the life experiences and cultural values of clients.
 It strives to recognize client identities to include individual, group, and universal dimensions, advocate the use of universal and culture-specific strategies and roles in the healing process, and balances the importance of individualism and collectivism in the assessment, diagnosis, and treatment of client and client systems (Sue, 2001).